Shrivardhan

-Shrivardhan (also spelled Shriwardhan) is a taluka, city and municipal council in the Raigad district of the Indian state of Maharashtra.
+Shrivardhan (also spelled Shriwardhan) is a subdistrict/upazila/tehsil, city, and local governing body in the Raigad district of the Indian state of Maharashtra.
+It is renowned as the birthplace of Balaji Vishwanath, the first Peshwa (1713–1720) and father of Bajirao I, who held the position of Deshmukh in the town.
 It has developed into a seaside resort, along with the nearby town of Harihareshwar, which also has a Shiva temple.
-Located on a peninsula, the town itself boasts many beaches, in addition to proximity to numerous other beach destinations such as Diveagar Beach and Kondivali Beach.
+Located on a peninsula, the town itself boasts many beaches, in addition to proximity to numerous other beach destinations, such as Diveagar Beach and Kondivali Beach.
 People from across Maharashtra come to Shrivardhan and the nearby beaches all year round.